This post contains affiliate links.

 Here’s What You’ll Need

 - Yellow Onion: Adds a mild, sweet flavor and helps to build a flavor base for the soup.
+Shallots work too.

 - Garlic: Roasting garlic makes it mellow and sweet, adding depth to the soup’s flavor.
+Fresh is always best!

 - Oil: Helps to evenly coat the vegetables for roasting and adds richness to the soup.
+Any mild oil will work.

 - Red Bell Peppers: Adds a sweet, smoky flavor and vibrant color to the soup.
+Orange or yellow peppers work too.

 - Milk: Adds a creamy texture to the soup and balances the acidity of the tomatoes.
 Feel free to use a dairy-free milk here to make this soup vegan (coconut milk is delicious in this recipe!)

 You can use other varieties of tomatoes or types of peppers, but keep in mind that the flavor and texture of the soup may vary slightly depending on the variety you choose.
 Shocked at the price of red bell peppers?
-Head to your local Mexican grocery, where they typically sell them for a fraction of the cost of the big name groceries.
+Head to your local Mexican grocery, where they typically sell them for a fraction of the cost of the big-name groceries.

 How To Make pepper and tomato soup

-Step 1: Prep
+Step 1: Prepare

 Step 2: Prep The Tomato Tray